w3c/wai-tutorials/source/forms/multi-page.html.erb.md

 ### Using the main heading
 {:.ap}

-Using the main heading to inform users is a good way to provide the same information for people scanning the page visually, as the main heading usually is very prominent in the document.
+Using the main heading to inform users is a good way to provide the same information for people scanning the page visually, as the main heading usually is prominent in the document.

 {::nomarkdown}
 <%= sample_start %>

-<h1 role="presentation">Shipping Address (Step 2/4)</h1>
+<h1 role="presentation">Shipping Address (Step 2 of 4)</h1>

 <%= sample_end %>
 {:/nomarkdown}